 ODOT recommends project managers consult their local procurement staff to identify all applicable procurement requirements as part of the consultant selection process.

 For consultant services costs to be eligible for federal reimbursement, LPAs are required to follow federal and state statutes and rules for the procurement and contract administration of architecture and engineering (A&E), design related, and other consultant services.
+Refer to the LPA A&E and Non-A&E Requirements Guides for specific procedures for consultant selection.

 Certification in the functional area of consultant selection and contract administration is a Certification Program requirement.
 An LPA may choose to pursue certification in the following consultant section procurement methodologies: